pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

 ```

 ## Rendering routes
 So, now that we have all our route defined in a nice object, wouldn't it be good to render them using that same object?
-As i mentioned in the introduction, this caused me some pain until I realised I could extend the `RouteObject` that react router already exposes.
+As i mentioned in the introduction, this caused me some pain until I realised I could extend the `RouteObject` that React Router already exposes.
 Then it's possible to use the `useRoutes` hook to do the rendering for you.

 ```ts
 import { routes } from './routes';